LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 #defaultView:BubbleChart
 #Display the results as a Bubble Chart

 SELECT ?genre ?genreLabel  (COUNT(?book) as ?bookCount)
-#  Show me the genre, the genre label, and count the available books as a new label ?bookCount
+#Show me the genre, the genre label, and count the available books as a new label ?bookCount
-#  The result list will look like this (wd:Q213051/ Non-Fiction/ 252)
+#The result list will look like this (wd:Q213051/Non-Fiction/252)

 WHERE {
- ?book wdt:P31 wd:Q571. #  ?item is a book
- ?book wdt:P136 ?genre. #  Get the attribute genre form item
+  ?book wdt:P31 wd:Q571.            #Searched item is a book ?book wdt:P136 ?genre.            #Get the attribute genre form item

   SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en". }
-#  Helps get the label in your language, if not, then english is selected as language
+  #Helps get the label in your language, if not, then english is selected as language
 }

 GROUP BY ?genre ?genreLabel
-#  Aggregate with the group function
+#Aggregate with the group function

 LIMIT 15
-#  Limit the  shown results down to 15.
+#Limit the shown results down to 15.
 ```

 ![](fig/episode_05_Bubblechart.png){alt='Example of displaying cats in grid format'}